Anthrobotics/anthro-docs/docs/getting started/mission.md

 ## Our future

-The Anthroid project is just the beginning of our work in creating intelligent agents that will exist alongside humans - and not replace them.
+The Anthro project is just the beginning of our work in creating intelligent agents that will exist alongside humans - and not replace them.